Rosario García y Santos

 Asociación Nacional de Grupos de Mujeres Rurales

-This profile was prepared when Rosario García y Santos was elected to the Ashoka Fellowship in 1999.
+This description of Rosario García y Santos's work was prepared when Rosario García y Santos was elected to the Ashoka Fellowship in 1999.

 The New Idea